martinakraus/angular-workshop/Testing/Task_1/ComponentUnit.md

 # Component Unit
-- Create _book-card.component.spec.ts_ next to book-card.component.ts, if the file not exists.
+- Open the _book-card.component.spec.ts_ next to book-card.component.ts.
 - Test the class `BookCardComponent` without its template.
 - Assert that after initializing the class all properties of `content` default to `"n/a"`.